reecemillsom/http-request-client/README.md

 ## Fetch request

 Fetch request will try to parse the response to JSON, if not it will return the whole response.
+This means if your content isn't json you can call .blob(), .text() and more for what you need.

 Request type **fetch** has a handleRequest function which returns a promise result or error.
 This function only has 2 params.